Maine Coon Grooming Tips for Pet Owners: Tools & Bathing

 Most cats don’t like the sound of the blow dryer.
 That’s what makes them afraid more than anything.
 You can buy a cool little device called a “happy hoodie”.
 Put it on their head and cover their ears before you blow-dry them.
 This will reduce the loud sounds and wind blowing into their ears during the blow-dry process.

-This 7.5″ Stainless Steel comb is the best tool for getting through the total length of the hair shaft!
+Stainless Steel Combs (7.5″): This is the best tool for reaching the entire length of the hair strands and down to the skin.

-Coconut oil has many health benefits for your cat.
-One of them is that it offers healthy skin and hair!
+Organic Coconut Oil: Coconut oil has many health benefits for your cat.
+One of them is that it offers healthy skin and hair (and reduced hairballs) !
 This can mean less hairballs.
+Offer 1/4 tsp per 10 pounds of cat.

 degreasing shampoo for a maine coon cat